 The space you have to consider will usually seem quite long and narrow, so it can be successfully divided up into specific areas.
 Popular options are a bedroom with an en suite bathroom, a kitchen with utility room, or a playroom with bathroom.
 As one end of the room will usually be windowless – because it backs on to your home – this area lends itself well to housing a bathroom or utility space.
 An extractor fan can be installed to avoid humidity becoming an issue, and a stud wall is an ideal divider.
 Also, a heating supply can be connected to the central heating system, or fitted as an independent unit.

 If you have a choice as to where the new door should be positioned, do not make up your mind until you have thought out the furnishings.
 Without planning, large items like wardrobes and beds may overlap the frame by a few vital inches, so do your research.
 Using furniture with features like under-bed draws will allow you to store some of the items you previously kept in the garage, freeing up other parts of your home.

 Homeowners may have growing families, require a work from home office, or may simply want more room in a property they love.
 Whatever the circumstances, a garage conversion is a cost-effective way of adding floor space, without having to move home.

-Call on the professionals at LMB Loft Conversions for all your garage conversion needs.
+Call on the professionals at LMB Group for All our garage conversion needs.
 Our expert team are on hand to carry out all work, from design to construction, with highly competitive rates across the board.
 Get in touch today to find out more.